CUBRID/cubrid-manual/en/ha.rst

         There are no results.
         Connection to nodeA closed.

 8. At this step, initialize the HA meta information table of replica node.
-In this scenario, if there is no replica node, skip this step and go to the next step by entering s.
+In this scenario, there is no replica node; therefore, you can skip this step and go to the next step by entering s.

     ::